esphome/esphome-docs/components/sensor/bme680_bsec.rst

         # id
         # -----------
         # Identifier for this component, useful when working with multiple devices.
-        # Muse be unique, and can be used in the sensor sections to refer to the correct device.
+        # Must be unique, and can be used in the sensor sections to refer to the correct device.
         # Default: auto-computed
         id: bme680_internal